Deep Unfolding Network with Spatial Alignment for multi-modal MRI reconstruction: Introduction

-\item By unfolding the iterative steps of the proposed algorithm and integrating them with specially designed network modules, we construct a deep unfolding network, termed DUN-SA, which exhibits clear interpretability.
+\item By unfolding the iterative stages of the proposed algorithm and integrating them with specially designed network modules, we construct a deep unfolding network, termed DUN-SA, which exhibits clear interpretability.

-\item We design the Spatial Alignment Augmented Multi-Modal Learning Block (SAAMMLB) to learn inter-modality prior through aligned images from reference modality, and utilize the Denoising Block (DB) to fully exploit intra-modality prior.
+\item We design the Aligned Inter-modality Prior Learning Block (AIPLB) to learn inter-modality prior through aligned images from reference modality, and utilize the Denoising Block (DB) to fully exploit intra-modality prior.

-\item Through extensive experiments on the fastMRI brain, the IXI dataset, and an in-house dataset, we demonstrate that the proposed DUN-SA outperforms existing state-of-the-art methods in terms of quantitative and qualitative reconstruction results. \end{itemize}
+\item Through extensive experiments on the fastMRI dataset, the IXI dataset, the In-house dataset, and the BraTs 2018 dataset, we demonstrate that the proposed DUN-SA outperforms existing state-of-the-art methods in terms of quantitative and qualitative reconstruction results. \end{itemize}